 Anmas are among the most popular options for adult entertainment in Seoul.
 Most of them do not accept foreigner customers.
-That has helped open a space for escort agencies that cater to guys from other countries.
-But there’s nothing like the Smooci website with its on demand online booking operating in Seoul.
-So the escort scene remains spread out and limited.
-The anmas are more concrete both literally and figuratively.
+Yet the Anmas are concrete both literally and figuratively.
 So they contain to intrigue.

 What is an “anma”?
 It’s basically an erotic spa for adult men.
 In many ways they are like the Korean massage parlors in the United States.
 But they usually offer a little higher level of service.
 The word “anma” most likely comes from the Japanese word anma which described a traditional form of massage.
 That word has its roots in the Chinese word anmo (按摩) which has been used to described therapeutic massage in China going back to the Shang Dynasty in the second millennium BC.